espocrm/documentation/development/api-tutorial.md

 1. Create a new file: `espocrm-api-client.py` with the code copied from [here](api-client-python.md#class).
 2. Install *requests* package with the command: `pip install requests`.
 3. Use the client.
-See below:
+See the code:

 ```python
 from espo_api_client import EspoAPI